capitalch/trace/tracking.md

 1.7 Provide reset in sales / purchases...
-1.8 Convert sales and purchases to div and remove table, to make them more responsive 1.9 General ledger save as pdf, maybe download pdf as generic type in x-grid
+1.8 Convert sales and purchases to div and remove table, to make them more responsive 1.9 General ledger save as pdf, maybe download pdf as generic type in x-grid 1.9.1 In Sales, sometimes crown is not updated and submit button is not hilighted 1.9.2 Print support for sales
+1.9.3 Easy sales implementation
+1.9.4 Sale SMS and mail provisions
 2. Thorough checkup required
 3. Purchase sale clickaway
 4. Provide a way to come out of app in mobile.
 Presently there is no way